alijahnas/CKA-practice-exercises/installation-configuration-validation.md

 <details><summary>Solution</summary>
 <p>

+If you don't have cluster nodes yet, check the terraform deployment from below: [Provision underlying infrastructure to deploy a Kubernetes cluster](https://github.com/alijahnas/CKA-practice-exercises/blob/master/installation-configuration-validation.md#provision-underlying-infrastructure-to-deploy-a-kubernetes-cluster)

 Installation from [scratch](https://github.com/kelseyhightower/kubernetes-the-hard-way/) is too time consuming.
 We will be using KubeADM (v1.17) to install the Kubernetes cluster.

 ### Install container runtime